 With the popularity of Botox, dermal fillers and other cosmetic injectables on the rise, more doctors, nurses and medical professionals are seeking out medical aesthetics training and offering their clients more treatments than ever before!

-If you have a passion for helping people look and feel their best, you can learn some of the most in-demand injectable treatments with just 1-2 weeks of training from National Laser Institute.
+If you have a passion for helping people look and feel their best, you can learn some of the most in-demand injectable treatments with just 1-2 weeks of training from the National Laser Institute.

 What Injectables Will I Be Learning During Training?

 During cosmetic injectable training, you will have the opportunity to learn and work with some of the most popular products, including:

 The first category of injectable treatments you will learn during training is dermal fillers (sometimes referred to as facial fillers.)
 Fillers are used to replace volume loss in the face.
 The most common areas fillers are used are:

 - Nasolabial folds.
 These run from the outside of your nostrils to the corner of your mouth.